Tamrakar182/random-person-generator/README.md

-## random user generator app made using random person api and vue cdn
+## Random User Generator
+This was made by using the Random person API and uses the VUE CDN.